Today's Holidays for June 29

 Today's Birthdays for June 29

 1973 George Hincapie (George Hincapié Garcés), American bicycle racer.
 U.S. National Road Race Champion (1998, 2006, 2009).
 He assisted Lance Armstrong in all seven of his Tour de France (TDF) victories and was a teammate of Alberto Contador for his 2007 TDF victory, making him one of only two riders to have raced on eight TDF-winning teams.

 1948 Fred Grandy American actor, politician.
 TV: The Love Boat (Gopher), U.S. Congressman (Iowa, 1987-95), and President and CEO of Goodwill Industries (1995-2000).

 1944 Gary Busey American actor.
 Film: The Buddy Holly Story (1978) and Carny (1980).

 1924 Dr. Roy Walford d.
 2004 American physician.
 He pioneered the calorie-restricted diet for increasing lifespan.
 He discovered that when mice were fed a nutrient-rich calorie-restricted diet, they doubled their lifespan.
 He believed that if this were applied to humans they could live to be 120 years old.
 He also lived in Biosphere 2 (1991-93), where he served as the crew's physician.
 He died of ALS (Lou Gehrig's Disease) at age 79.
+Ironically, mice studies show that calorie-restricted diets may speed up the progression of ALS, and this may have hastened his death.
 Writings: Beyond the 120-year Diet.

 1919 Slim Pickens d.
 1983 (Louis Burton Lindley, Jr.), American actor, Hall of Fame rodeo clown.
 Film: Dr. Strangelove (1964, B-52 pilot who rides the bomb to doom), Blazing Saddles (1974), and The Howling (1981).